 “The share capital increase will enable PPC to complete its ambitious transformation plan that started in 2019 and is already yielding tangible results, as well as accelerate its transformation into a financially and environmentally sustainable, modern digital utility.
 Through this transaction, PPC will be able to accelerate its capex plan in renewables, targeting a significant upscale of the group’s operating profitability.
 At the same time, PPC will be able to capitalize on a number of compelling opportunities in the Greek and South-Eastern European energy sector,” the company’s Chairman and Chief Executive Officer Georgios Stassis said.

-The company has a separately listed subsidiary called PPC Renewables, which is responsible for the energy transition to clean energy sources.
+The company’s subsidiary PPC Renewables is responsible for the energy transition to clean sources.

 Transaction set to be completed in early November